 One of the major causes of pump failure is the presence of contaminants in the bearing housing.
-This contamination can be in the form of moisture, dust, dirt and other solid particles, such as metal chips.
-Contamination can also be harmful to the seal (especially the seal faces) as well as other parts of the pumps.
-For example, dirt in the impeller threads could cause the impeller to not be seated properly against the shaft.
-This, in turn, could cause a series of other problems.
-For these reasons, it is very important that proper cleanliness be maintained.
+This contamination can be in the form of moisture, dust, dirt or other solid particles, such as metal chips.
+Contamination can also be harmful to the pump-shaft seal (especially the seal faces) as well as other parts of the pump.
+It is very important that proper cleanliness be maintained.